anojht/synology-cloud-sync-decrypt-tool/README.md

-# synology-cloud-sync-decrypt-tool
+# Synology Cloud Sync Decryption Tool
-Open source version of the Synology Cloud Sync decryption tool with a GUI
+Open source version of the Synology Cloud Sync decryption tool with a nice GUI option for MacOS!

 # Goal

+Currently, Synology has this tool available for Windows and Ubuntu/Fedora but not on mac and the tool is closed source.
 An open source implementation/description of the encryption/decryption algorithm used by Synology NAS products in their Cloud Sync feature, where one can sync data on the NAS to the likes of Google Drive.